DUNE/dune-justin/docs/workflow-man-page.md

               Output the version number of the workflow command.

+       time
+              Contact the Workflow System to get the current time as a string.
+              This can be used to check that the client is installed correctly and that the user is properly registered in the Workflow System.

        create-request  [--name   NAME]   [--mql   QUERY|--monte-carlo   COUNT]
               [--refind-start-date   YYYYMMDD]  [--refind-duration-days  DAYS]
               [--refind-interval-hours HOURS]
               Create a new, empty request in the database, optionally with the given  human-readable  name  and either a MetaCat Query Language expression or the count of the number of Monte  Carlo  instances to  run.
 If a name is not given, a name based on a timestamp is created.
 Requests are created in the state "draft" and the com- mand  returns  the new request's ID number.
 Once the request is in the running state, the  Workflow  System  will  use  the  MQL expression  to  find  the  list  of input files from MetaCat.
 If --refind-interval-hours is given, the MQL query will  be  resub- mitted  at  that interval to add any new matching files from the start of the day given by --refind-start-date (default: today in UTC)  for  the  number  of  days given by --refind-duration-days (default: 1).

        show-requests [--request-id ID]
               Show details of all requests or optionally of a single  request.
               Each  line  of  the output gives the request ID, state, creation time, name, and MetaCat query of one request.

        submit-request --request-id ID
               Currently not used.
 Changes the state of the given request from "draft" to "submitted".
 In the future, this will allow automated sanity checking and prioritisation of requests.
 For  very  large requests  it  may give an opportunity for manual approval by the operations team.